devosoft/Empirical/paper.md

 Because of the ubiquitous availability of desktop computers and the ease of distributing software over the internet, scientific software has unique potential for low-barrier, hands-on outreach across broad educational and general audiences.
 Public-facing software also enables better science by making interactive demonstrations available to researchers outside a project's core development group.
-Additionally, public-facing softare exemplifies open science by proffering accessible windows into contemporary scientific work.
+Additionally, public-facing software exemplifies open science by proffering accessible windows into contemporary scientific work.

 However, research versions of software are typically specialized to run on high-performance computing environments, often require extensively involved install processes, and generally lack graphical interfaces.
 Effective public-facing software, on the other hand, requires compatibility with consumer-grade hardware, a streamlined install process, and an intuitive graphical user interface.